haleemur/sql-style-guide/README.md

 The `FROM`, `JOIN`, `LEFT JOIN` are all left aligned.
 This block also left aligns with `SELECT`.

-I've also seen this in usage.
-While it makes the intent clear and avoids useless diffs, I find the left-alignment of `AND` with `LEFT JOIN` harder to scan.

-### Okay, could be better
+Alternatively specify the tables & each join condition on a separate line indented by 6 spaces

+### Also Good

     FROM
           reservation book
     JOIN
           users
        ON users.id = book.user_id
     LEFT JOIN
           invoice inv
        ON inv.reservation_id = book.id
       AND inv.is_paid = FALSE

-### Slightly Better

-Indent by 8 spaces instead of 4

-    FROM
-            reservation book
-    JOIN
-            users
-         ON users.id = book.user_id
-    LEFT JOIN
-            invoice inv
-         ON inv.reservation_id = book.id
-        AND inv.is_paid = FALSE

-But now it feels like there is too much space.
-And, unless you're using 8 space indentation throughout the query, this will feel out of place.

 **WHERE Block:** With just 1 condition, place it on the same line as above, or put it indented (6 spaces) on the next line, if there are more conditions, put the expressions on separate lines below, and follow the advice on conjugating Boolean Operators.